iot-lab/iot-lab.github.io/docs/os/micropython.md

 ## Description

+**Note**: MicroPython on LoPy4 board is not actively supported by IoT-LAB.

 [MicroPython](https://micropython.org/) is an implementation of the [Python](https://python.org) programming language designed for highly constrained hardware platforms such as microcontrollers.